-CCA instituted the Michael Graznak Award as a memorial to an outstanding younger member who met an untimely death.
+CCA instituted the Michael Graznak Award as a memorial to an outstanding member who met an untimely death.
 It honors members age 35 or under who have made superior contributions to cooperative communications and who give promise of having a brilliant and successful future.

 Emmalee Tingle receives Michael Gaznak Award.

 Claiborne Electric Cooperative’s Communications and Marketing Specialist was awarded the 2019 Michael Graznak Award at the Institue in Savannah, Georgia.

 CCA instituted the Michael Graznak Award in 1977 as a memorial to an outstanding member who met an untimely death.
 It honors members under the age of 36 who have made superior contributions to cooperative communications and who give promise of having a brilliant and prosperous future.

 Working for a small, rural electric cooperative, EmmaLee wears many hats beyond the list of responsibilities in her job description.
 She perfectly demonstrated the spirit of cooperation by volunteering to pitch in and help.

 “Despite juggling a very demanding career and full home life (wife and mother of three young children), EmmaLee is always willing to take on more duties to help other cooperatives, as demonstrated by her role as Vice President of the Louisiana Member Services Association,” says Joey White, Manager of Member Relations and Marketing at Claiborne.

 In her 12 years of membership, Tingle has served CCA in the following roles: